MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 ## Environment Outage Reporting
-Enables the ability to report that an environment is not accessible and may require attention
+Enables the ability to report that an environment isn't accessible and may require attention

 ### Get Outage Types
 Gets the list of supported categories of outages